 To help reduce your child’s anxiety before their 11+ exams, one of the best things to do is a mock exam.
 We introduce private tutors who can organise these mock exams and, in fact, make them fun for your child.
 Alternatively, you could organise your own by hiring a hall or going to a house that is unfamiliar to your child with a group of other children to take a mock test.
 Keep things formal, give timings and ensure everyone works in silence.
 The aim is to help children prepare for what happens in the exam setting.
 After their mock exam, work through their papers identifying the strengths and weaknesses.
 Bear in mind that mark schemes can be hard to understand and may need expert interpretation.
 Sometimes a composition piece might look good and be spelled and punctuated correctly, but has nevertheless failed to answer the question properly.

 10. When do the 11 Plus results come out?

 For the 11 Plus, your child will need to focus on exam technique and preparation.
 We recommend Galore Park as a great source of ISEB past papers with which to practice.
 You need to find out what exams your child will be taking; does the school have their own exam, or do they use the ISEB papers (Independent Schools Examinations Board)?
-For instance, London schools such as Francis Holland and Godolphin & Latymer are part of the London Consortium, who have their own exam, which has been created and claims to be ‘un-coachable’ (a much debated term).
+For instance, London schools such as Francis Holland and Godolphin & Latymer are part of the London Consortium, who have their own exam.
 The first place to start is the school website, as some do post past papers.